How to Talk to Your Kids About Racism

 - Daddy, There’s a Noise Outside features a guide for parents so they can work on educating themselves and talking about this with their kids.
 Each guide includes suggestions for materials that will spark conversation.
 Braswell also recommends reading I Had a Dream by Dr. Martin Luther King, Jr. with the kids.

 - Here are some reading suggestions for parents looking to learn more about the historical context of Black Lives Matter and of racism in America.
-One popular suggestion is White Fragility by Robin Diangelo, and you can buy it and other illuminating reads at Black-owned bookstores in our area, such as Cafe Con Libros in Brooklyn.
+One popular suggestion is How to Be An Antiracist by Ibram X. Kendi, and you can buy it and other illuminating reads at Black-owned bookstores in our area, such as Cafe Con Libros in Brooklyn.
 Doing your own research will help you have these important conversations with your kids.

 To show solidarity and push for change:

-- Get takeout from Black-owned restaurants in your area.
+- Get takeout from BIPOC-owned restaurants in your area.
 Purchase from Black-owned small businesses.

 - Donate to New York-based institutions that work to educate the public about race and racism.
 Braswell suggests the Brooklyn Museum and the Schomburg Center for Research in Black Culture.